German occupation of Belgium during World War II: Persecution of Jews and the Holocaust

 At the start of the war, the population of Belgium was overwhelmingly Catholic.
-Jews made up the largest non-Christian population in the country, numbering between 70–75,000 out of a population of 8 million.
+Jews made up the largest non-Christian population in the country, numbering between 70 and 75,000 out of a population of 8 million.
 Most lived in large towns and cities in Belgium, such as Antwerp and Brussels.
 The vast majority were recent immigrants to Belgium fleeing persecution in Germany and Eastern Europe and, as a result, only a small minority actually possessed Belgian citizenship.

 Shortly after the invasion of Belgium, the Military Government passed a series of anti-Jewish laws (similar to the Vichy laws on the status of Jews) in October 1940.
 The Committee of Secretaries-General refused from the start to co-operate on passing any anti-Jewish measures and the Military Government seemed unwilling to pass further legislation.
 The German government began to seize Jewish-owned business and forced Jews out of positions in the civil service.
-In April 1941, without orders from the German authorities, members of the Algemeene-SS Vlaanderen and other Flemish fascists pillaged two synagogues in Antwerp and burned the house of the chief Rabbi of the town in the so-called "Antwerp Pogrom."
+In April 1941, without orders from the German authorities, members of the Algemeene-SS Vlaanderen and other Flemish fascists pillaged two synagogues in Antwerp and burned the house of the chief Rabbi of the town in the so-called "Antwerp Pogrom".
 The Germans also created a Judenrat in the country, the Association des Juifs en Belgique (AJB; "Association of Jews in Belgium") in which all Jews were required to inscribe.